baaxymilian/OLED_library_nrf52/README.md

 # OLED_library_nrf52
-An OLED library for nrf52 and TWI.
+This is a modified library of OLED driver for STM32.

+Now it works with nrf52 uC via TWI (I2C).
+Feel free to update or report problems.